Saucer Magnolia

 Magnolia x soulangiana

-Magnolia — Saucer (Magnolia x soulangiana) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–30 ft tall and 20–30 ft wide, and needs medium water.
-Saucer magnolia blooms early — late spring frosts regularly damage the flowers.
+Saucer Magnolia (Magnolia x soulangiana) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–30 ft tall and 20–30 ft wide, needs medium water, and prefers full sun to partial shade.
+Saucer magnolia blooms early, late spring frosts regularly damage the flowers.

 medium water20–30 ft tall and 20–30 ft wideDeer-resistant